nriveira/runDLC/README.md

 STILL A WORK IN PROGRESS, BUT FUNCTIONAL
+(The addition of deeplabcutcore greatly simplifies the process of running on TACC, so I am working on integrating that)

 Applications needed:
 SSH client - I use PuTTY, it has a simple interface with all the features needed